5G sales help US smartphone market to grow 19% in Q1

-San Francisco, May 2 (IANS) 5G smartphone sales from Apple, Samsung and OnePlus helped the US smartphone market witness a 19 per cent year-over-year growth in the first quarter this year, a report has showed.
+San Francisco: 5G smartphone sales from Apple, Samsung and OnePlus helped the US smartphone market witness a 19 per cent year-over-year growth in the first quarter this year, a report has showed.

 The market sold over 53 million 5G devices at the end of Q1 2021 since the launch of 5G in 2019.